Your data and security : Overview

 - Statistics and Registration Service Act 2007

-To find out more about how we keep your data safe, visit the ONS website.
+Find out more about how we keep your data safe on the ONS website.

 Independent Security Review

-At the Office for National Statistics (ONS), we want you to be confident that all the information we collect during Census 2021 is safe and secure.
+At the ONS, we want you to be confident that all the information we collect during Census 2021 is safe and secure.